-The coordinators will be notified of the status of your proposal via email on Friday, February 19th, 2016.
+The coordinators will be notified of the status of your proposal via email during the week of February 20th, 2017.

 The Office of Residence Life and Health Education reserves the right to revoke an approved Theme House upon consultation with the Residential Fellow for reasons including lack of interest in the theme, violations of the Code of Student Conduct, disruption to the community, or failure to fulfill all meeting/programming requirements.

 Please use the Theme House Proposal Template to provide a complete theme house proposal.
 We encourage you to expand upon this template.